Buying your first jetski

 What brand should I be looking at?

-In New Zealand there are only 3 brands which have good support and some level of service support available Nationwide: Kawasaki, Yamaha, SeaDoo
+In New Zealand there are only 3 brands which have good support and some level of service support available Nationwide: Yamaha, SeaDoo, Kawasaki.

 There is a company in China producing PWC's and small sport boats with a Suzuki (car) engine in them.
 They have come out with various names on them but they are all produced in China.
 This is possibly one of the biggest mistakes a person could make to buy one of these.
 These PWC's started to appear in NZ as private imports around 2007 and continue to arrive.
 Landed price is around $8,000 - $10,000 which does seem appealing.
-Close inspection of any examples will show; extremely rough and pourus hull with little or no gel coat, loose seat fabric, non-accessable storage compartments, and a huge amount of incredibly bad engineering too big to list.
+Close inspection of any examples will show; extremely rough and pourus hull with little or no gel coat, loose seat fabric, non-accessible storage compartments, and a huge amount of incredibly bad engineering too big to list.
+Often they do not run at all and after-sales service from China becomes non existent.

 How many hours do jetski's do before they are worn out or need a rebuild?